-Your last stop for the day will be the Khao San Road which is widely famous amongst backpackers and hippies.
-The street is packed with shops, street food stalls, bars and restaurants so it’s the perfect place to try some of the best street foods in Bangkok and unwind a little with a few beers or cocktails.
+Your last stop for the day will be the Khao San Road which is widely famous among backpackers and hippies.
+The street is packed with shops, street food stalls, bars, and restaurants so it’s the perfect place to try some of the best street foods in Bangkok and unwind a little with a few beers or cocktails.

 Bangkok National Museum

-Start off day 2 of this 4 days in Bangkok itinerary at the Bangkok National Museum.
-It displays the largest collection of local art and artifacts in the country so if you would like to know more about the Thai culture it’s a must visit on your 4 day Bangkok itinerary.
+Start off day 2 of your 4 days in Bangkok at the Bangkok National Museum.
+It displays the largest collection of local art and artifacts in the country so if you would like to know more about the Thai culture, it’s a must visit on your 4 day Bangkok itinerary.
 There are 12 halls inside the museum, showcasing items from the Sukhothai and Ayutthaya eras through to the modern Thai Kingdom.

-The museum is open between 9am – 4 pm from Wednesday to Sunday, the entrance fee is 200 baht (6.2 USD) per person.
-If you’re not that into museums or you partied hard last night, feel free to skip the national museum and continue to the next stop and discover more fun things to do in Bangkok.
+The museum is open between 9am – 4pm from Wednesday to Sunday and the entrance fee is 200 baht (6.2 USD) per person.
+If you’re not that into museums or you partied hard last night, feel free to skip the national museum and continue to the next stop to discover more fun things to do in Bangkok.

 Loha Prasat and Wat Ratchanatdaram

 Loha Prasat is one of the best hidden gems in Bangkok.
-It’s not so popular amongst tourists but if you have 4 days in Bangkok it’s worth putting it on your itinerary.
-The majestic golden temple was built in 1846 and consists of 37 metal spires that represents the 37 virtues towards enlightenment.
+It’s not so popular among tourists but if you have at least 4 days in Bangkok, it’s worth putting it on your itinerary.
+The majestic golden temple was built in 1846 and consists of 37 metal spires that represent the 37 virtues towards enlightenment.

-It’s located right next to the Wat Ratchanatdaram so it’s easy to visit both temples at once.
+It’s located right next to Wat Ratchanatdaram so it’s easy to visit both temples at once.
 There is no admission fee to enter the temples but a small donation is required if you would like to go up to the roof of Loha Prasat.
-You can get a great panoramic view over Bangkok from the roof so it’s definitely worth going up theretoget one of the best views in Bangkok.
+You can get a great panoramic view over the city from the roof so it’s definitely worth going up there to get one of the best views in Bangkok.

 Wat Saket (The Golden Mount)

 The Golden Mount (officially knows as Wat Saket) is located right next to Loha Prasat so you can easily walk from one place to another.
-The shrine is located on top of a 80 meter tall man-made hill and you need to climb 300 steps if you want to go up there.
+The shrine is located on top of a 80-meter (262 ft) tall man-made hill and you need to climb 300 steps if you want to go up there.
 Wat Saket is open from 9am to 5pm every day and a ticket costs 50 baht (1.5 USD) per person.

 Wat Benchamabophit (The Marble Temple)

-The last temple for today will be the Wat Benchamabophit or otherwise known as the Marble Temple.
-It’s located a bit out of the city centre therefore it’s much calmer and quieter than the other temples in Bangkok.
-It’s only a 5 minute drive from the Golden Mount so I recommend to take a taxi or order a Grab and don’t waste your time with public transportation.
+The last temple for today will be the Wat Benchamabophit.
+Otherwise known as the Marble Temple, this gorgeous temple is located a bit out of the city centre therefore it’s much calmer and quieter than the other temples in Bangkok.
+It’s only a 5-minute drive from the Golden Mount so I recommend taking a taxi or ordering a Grab, it doesn’t worth wasting your time with public transportation.

 Chatuchak Weekend Market / Talad Rot Fai Night Market

 No Bangkok itinerary would be complete without visiting one of the famous night markets in Bangkok.
-If you’re spending 4 days in Bangkok chances are high you will be there on a Friday, Saturday or a Sunday.
-In this case I would recommend to visit the Chatuchak Weekend Market which is the biggest open-air market in the world and one of the best things to do in Bangkok at night.
+If you’re spending 4 days in Bangkok, chances are you will be there on a Friday, Saturday, or Sunday.
+In this case, I would recommend visiting the Chatuchak Weekend Market which is the biggest open-air market in the world and one of the best things to do in Bangkok at night.

-If your 4 days in Bangkok itinerary happens to fall from Monday to Thursday unfortunately you will not have a chance to visit the Chatuchak Market.
-In this case I recommend to visit the Talad Rot Fai Night Market which is also really popular amongst tourists.
+If your 4 day Bangkok itinerary happens to fall from Monday to Thursday, unfortunately, you will not have a chance to visit the Chatuchak Market.
+In this case, I recommend visiting the Talad Rot Fai Night Market which is also really popular among tourists.
 It’s open every day from 6pm until midnight and since it’s located close to the Thailand Cultural Centre MRT station it’s quite easy to get there.

 Damnoen Saduak Floating Market